pebble-tree/node-foundationdb/README.md

 const books = app.at('books.') // Equivalent to root.at('myapp.books.')
 ```

 Beware of prefixes getting too long.
-The byte size of a prefix is paid during each API call, so you should keep your prefixes short.
-If you want complex subdivisions, consider using [directories](https://apple.github.io/foundationdb/developer-guide.html#directories) instead.
+The byte size of a prefix is paid during each API call, (and it can get particularly expensive when doing a lot of large range queries) so you should keep your prefixes short.
+If you want complex subdivisions, consider using [directories](#directories) instead of subspaces whenever you can.
+More information about this tradeoff is in [the FDB developer guide](https://apple.github.io/foundationdb/developer-guide.html#directory-partitions).

 You can also configure a subspace explicitly like this: